Post: 12 Metrics to Quantify Generative AI Success in Talent Acquisition (2026)

 11. Adverse Impact Ratio (Bias Audit Score)

 Adverse impact ratio measures whether an AI-assisted selection process disproportionately excludes candidates from a protected class.
 The EEOC’s four-fifths rule is the standard benchmark: if the selection rate for any group is less than 80% of the rate for the highest-selected group, adverse impact is indicated.
-Forrester research on AI governance identifies bias audit failure as the most significant regulatory and reputational risk associated with AI in hiring.
+Bias audit failure is the most significant regulatory and reputational risk associated with AI in hiring.
 This is not an optional metric — it is a compliance requirement that grows more consequential as AI use scales.

-- Watch for: Proxy discrimination — AI models that do not explicitly use protected characteristics can still produce disparate impact through correlated variables (zip code, educational institution, vocabulary patterns).
+• Watch for: Proxy discrimination — AI models that do not explicitly use protected characteristics can still produce disparate impact through correlated variables such as zip code, educational institution, or vocabulary patterns.

 Verdict: The most legally consequential metric on this list.
 Build bias audits into your AI deployment contract and governance calendar — not as an afterthought.
-See how audited generative AI can reduce hiring bias and review the full compliance landscape in our guide to legal and compliance risks of generative AI in hiring.
+See common AI recruitment misconceptions debunked for a clear picture of the compliance landscape every HR leader needs to understand before scaling AI-assisted hiring.

 12. Automation ROI Ratio (Net Savings vs. AI Platform Cost)

 Automation ROI ratio is the capstone metric: total quantified savings across all 11 metrics above, divided by total AI platform and implementation cost, expressed as a return multiple.
 This is the number that determines whether your AI investment gets renewed, expanded, or cancelled.
-Gartner research on HR technology investment consistently identifies ROI documentation as the primary driver of budget renewal decisions for talent technology.
+ROI documentation is the primary driver of budget renewal decisions for talent technology — organizations that track this number from day one are the ones that secure continued investment.

-- Watch for: ROI calculations that include only hard cost savings while ignoring soft gains (quality, retention, brand) — and the reverse: soft-gain-only narratives that cannot survive finance scrutiny.
+• Watch for: ROI calculations that include only hard cost savings while ignoring soft gains such as quality, retention, and brand — and the reverse: soft-gain-only narratives that cannot survive finance scrutiny.
 Build a mixed model that includes both, clearly labeled.

 Verdict: Build this dashboard before you deploy AI — not after.
 Every other metric on this list feeds this ratio.
-Get the budgeting architecture right from the start with our guide to budgeting generative AI for measurable talent acquisition ROI.
+Get the measurement architecture right from the start with our guide to critical metrics for mastering AI ROI in HR.

 Building Your 12-Metric AI Dashboard